 Below we highlight five factors your organization will want to consider if you wish to collect online donations.

-2. Ease of Implementation.
-While some organizations choose to develop their own online donations form, this can end up being very time consuming and costly for your organization.
-In order to easily collect donations and mange your donor details, you’ll probably want to implement some kind of donation software.
-There are many reputable companies that do this day in and day out – why reinvent the wheel when you can benefit from their expertize?
+While some organizations choose to develop their own online donations form, this can end up being very time-consuming and costly for your organization.
+In order to easily collect donations and manage your donor details, you’ll probably want to implement some kind of donation software.
+There are many reputable companies that do this day in and day out – why reinvent the wheel when you can benefit from their expertise?

-4. Pricing & Fees.
-Of course pricing is a factor of any decision for a nonprofit.
+Of course, pricing is a factor of any decision for a nonprofit.
 Your organization will need to investigate how much the company you choose to work with will charge for the donations you raise.
-Keep in mind that you aren’t always be comparing apples to apples.
+Keep in mind that you aren’t always comparing apples to apples.
 So if a company offers a “free donation website” – what exactly does that mean?
 Does it result in higher than normal transaction fees?
 Most companies will charge some type of transaction fee (meaning the company is taking a percentage of the donations you raise).
 But, this can range from 3%-9% (which is a huge difference)!
-Example: If your goal is to raise $20,000 – A company that takes 3% will receive $600 of that, where a company that takes 9% will receive $1,800.
-There are some companies that don’t take any transaction fees at all and only charge a flat-fee for a donation website.
+Example: If your goal is to raise $20,000 – A company that takes 3% will receive $600 of that, whereas a company that takes 9% will receive $1,800.
+There are some companies that don’t take any transaction fees at all and only charge a flat fee for a donation website.
 In this scenario, your organization would be responsible for managing the intake of your own money via the payment processor you choose.

 A very important factor to look at is just how easy it will be for a donor to make a donation.
 First, you’ll want to consider what the donation website will look like.
-Does your donation website have the same look and feel of your organization’s website, providing a seamless user-experience.
-You also want to consider how many clicks a donor must make to complete the transaction (and keep in mind that many online donors abandon mission if there are too many steps).
+Does your donation website have the same look and feel of your organization’s website, providing a seamless user experience?
+You also want to consider how many clicks a donor must make to complete the transaction (and keep in mind that many online donors abandon the mission if there are too many steps).
 Is there a simple “Donate Now” button that takes donors to a form that they can easily fill out & hit submit?
 A big consideration is also whether or not the donation processing form “lives” on your website. (i.e. one disadvantage of processing payment via PayPal is that donors are taken away from your site.
 Some people are leery of this)